Barbapapazes/solo-sphere/.playground/content/index.md

 ## Layouts

 Solo Sphere comes with a layout called `prose`.
-It renders the content of your markdown files in the way you're a reading this page.
+It renders the content of your markdown files in the way you're reading this page.

 ```md [content/index.md]
 ---